-Fueled in part by the 2008 economic crisis, in part by geopolitical discontinuities, and in part by surprising examples of economic growth, a global consensus is emerging among world leaders that entrepreneurship is a key strategy—some would say, the key strategy—for economic growth and development.
+Fueled in part by the 2008 economic crisis, in part by geopolitical discontinuities, and in part by surprising examples of economic growth, a global consensus is emerging among world leaders that entrepreneurship is a key strategy—some would say, the key strategy—for regional economic growth and development.
 We see high profile programs encouraging entrepreneurship in almost every major city, region, and country.
 However, a painful gap exists between public leaders’ new commitment to entrepreneurship and their regions’ abilities to intentionally create programs and processes that will systematically and measurably stimulate entrepreneurial growth.

 In July 2010, the Harvard Business Review published an article by Professor Daniel Isenberg entitled, “How to Start an Entrepreneurial Revolution.”
 In this article, Isenberg describes the environment in which entrepreneurship tends to thrive.
 Drawing from examples from around the world, the article proposes that entrepreneurs are most successful when they have access to the human, financial, and professional resources they need, and operate in an environment in which government policies encourage and safeguard entrepreneurs.
 This network is described as the entrepreneurship ecosystem.